Maithy-a/Maithy-a/README.md

-# Bonface Maithya's Profile
+# Maithya's Profile

 Hello!
 I'm Bonface Maithya, a student developer currently studying at Jomo Kenyatta University of Technology and Agriculture.

 ## About Me

-I am passionate about technology and eager to apply my skills in real-world projects.
+I am passionate about technology and offering relevant solutions and eager to apply my skills in real-world projects.
 I have a strong interest in web development and am open to collaborating on web development projects for any client.

 In addition to my development skills, I also possess graphical design abilities and am ready to assist with any graphic design tasks you may need.
 ##